WBEZ: Classroom instruction

+NPR affiliation

 In 1970, WBEZ joined National Public Radio as a charter member and began general programming outside of school hours.
 Initially, most programming outside of the instructional programs and NPR programs was jazz music.
 The Board of Education sold the station to the current license holders, the not-for-profit WBEZ Alliance, Inc., in 1990.
 In September 1995 the parent company and station moved from its old offices to its current location at Navy Pier.

 The corporate name was changed in 2010 to Chicago Public Media, Inc. Torey Malatia, the general manager, stepped down in July 2013 after 20 years with the station.
 Goli Sheikholeslami, formerly of The Washington Post, was appointed as CEO.
 She took office in April 2014.
 Goli Sheikholeslami left WBEZ to head New York Public Radio in fall 2019; Steve Edwards, back on staff at WBEZ since 2017, was named interim CEO as of the end of September 2019.

 WBEZ broadcasts at 5,700 watts, which on paper is somewhat modest for an NPR member on the FM band.
 However, with its transmitter being located atop Chicago's second tallest building, its coverage area is largely comparable to Chicago's major commercial FM stations.
 Even so, some inner suburbs such as Waukegan, Aurora and Elgin only get a grade B signal.

-2007 programming change
+Reduction in music programming

-On January 4, 2007, the station's traditional overnight jazz programming was eliminated.
+On January 4, 2007, the station's long-time overnight jazz programming was eliminated.
 The music program remaining on the schedule was the world music program Radio M (formerly Passport and in 2019 re-titled Radio Z) on Friday nights.
 All other music hosts were to be reassigned to other positions at the station, according to a March 2006 article in the Chicago Reader.
 The replacement of music programming, which management said was due to the prevalence and popularity of other music delivery systems, caused outrage amongst many in the Chicago jazz scene.
 Protest sites were organized but were unsuccessful.
 Legendary jazz disc jockey Dick Buckley retained a time slot Sunday afternoons until mid-2008.

 Station management announced a five-year plan for Chicago-oriented programs to cover all seven hours between the national news programs.

 Other program changes happened in October 2012, with various programs being reshuffled.
-At the same time, Smiley and West from PRI was quietly dropped from the Sunday afternoon line-up.
+At the same time, Smiley and West from PRI was dropped from the Sunday afternoon line-up.